Shrilakshmii/Shrilakshmii/README.md

 - 👋 Hi, I’m @Shrilakshmii
-- 🌱 I’m currently learning Sahyadri College of Engineering and Management
+- 🌱 I’m currently learning in Sahyadri College of Engineering and Management

 <!---